 Most crane accidents occur due to personnel error.

-Accidents have occurred due to personnel operating cranes that are not equipped with properly functioning safety devices, such as load moment indicators, anti two-block devices, load indicating devices and boom length indicators.
+Accidents have occurred due to personnel operating cranes that are not equipped with properly functioning safety devices such as load indicating devices and boom length indicators.

-In some cases accidents occurred when rigging sketches or lift plans were available but not followed, or were changed without approval.
+In some cases, accidents occurred when rigging sketches or lift plans were available but not followed or were changed without approval.
 Overloads have occurred because operators were unaware of load weights.

-Accidents have occurred because critical lifts were not identified as such, or because cranes were set up on poor soil or foundation conditions.
+Accidents have occurred because critical lifts were not identified as such or because cranes were set up on poor soil or foundation conditions.

-Operating cranes with obvious deficiencies such as bent or damaged booms, defective welds, or heavy corrosion, has resulted in accidents.
+Operating cranes with obvious deficiencies such as bent or damaged booms, defective welds, or heavy corrosion has resulted in accidents.
 Operating mobile cranes on barges without tying the crane down to the barge has also contributed to several accidents.